|Support||Email, Chat, Phone & Knowledge Base|

 Porkbun also competes well with other registrars in terms of value.
 Their domains are on the cheaper end across most TLDs, and their renewals also tend to be less expensive than most providers.

-Porkbun offers a ton of TLD and domain extension options that go beyond generic domains, from country-specific domains for international use to category-specific, like technology, real estate, etc. As of 2020, they have more than 440 available, so you can find that unique, great domain that you’ve imagined.
+Porkbun offers a ton of TLD and domain extension options that go beyond generic domains, from country-specific domains for international use to category-specific, like technology, real estate, etc. As of 2020, they have more than 440 available, so you can find that unique domain that you’ve imagined.

-Upsells aren’t inherently annoying or bad.
-But so many domain registrars make the mistake of bombarding customers with direct sales tactics that they do become annoying.
+Upsells aren’t inherently a bad thing.
+But so many domain registrars make the mistake of bombarding customers with direct sales tactics that they become annoying.

 Porkbun is not one of these domain registrars.
 They position themselves as a small team who cares about making the domain purchasing experience enjoyable – and they deliver.